Efficient Random Sampling -- Parallel, Vectorized, Cache-Efficient, and Online: Conclusions

 \subsection{Acknowledgments}

-\fi The authors gratefully acknowledge the Gauss Centre for Supercomputing (GCS) for providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS share of the supercomputer JUQUEEN~\cite{juqueen} at Jülich Supercomputing Centre (JSC).
-GCS is the alliance of the three national supercomputing centres HLRS (Universität Stuttgart), JSC (Forschungszentrum Jülich), and LRZ (Bayerische Akademie der Wissenschaften), funded by the German Federal Ministry of Education and Research (BMBF) and the German State Ministries for Research of Baden-Württemberg (MWK), Bayern (StMWFK) and Nordrhein-Westfalen (MIWF). \ifpaper \end{acks} \fi
+The authors gratefully acknowledge the Gauss Centre for Supercomputing (GCS) for providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS share of the supercomputer JUQUEEN~\citep{juqueen} at J\"ulich Supercomputing Centre (JSC).
+GCS is the alliance of the three national supercomputing centres HLRS (Universit\"at Stuttgart), JSC (Forschungszentrum J\"ulich), and LRZ (Bayerische Akademie der Wissenschaften), funded by the German Federal Ministry of Education and Research (BMBF) and the German State Ministries for Research of Baden-W\"urttemberg (MWK), Bayern (StMWFK) and Nordrhein-Westfalen (MIWF).